freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.ImageStimulus.md

 ## ImageStimulus Class

-This class is intended to represent an image served as a visual stimulus (hence it implements the VisualStimulus interface)
+This class represents an image served as a visual stimulus (hence it implements the `VisualStimulus` interface)

 ```csharp
 public class ImageStimulus : HurPsyLib.VisualStimulus